Visualizing high-dimensional loss landscapes with Hessian directions: Illustrative examples

-The critical point is again a saddle, but the mean curvature is $H=N^{-1}(\tilde{n}-n)>0$.
+As in the previous example, the critical point is again a saddle, but the mean curvature is ${H=2(\tilde{n}-n)/N>0}$.
 In the following numerical experiments, we set $n=500$ and $\tilde{n}=800$.
-Figure~\ref{fig:hessians_random}(c) shows that the ensemble averages $\langle (H_{\alpha,\beta})_{ij}\rangle$ converge towards the expected value $\mathds{E}[(H_{\alpha,\beta})_{ij}]$ as the number of samples increases.
-Because of the dominance of positive principal curvatures $\kappa_i^\theta$ in the original space, the corresponding ensemble averages of principal curvatures (\ie, $\langle \kappa_{\pm}^{\alpha,\beta} \rangle$, $\langle \tilde{\kappa}_\pm^{\alpha,\beta}\rangle$) in the lower-dimensional representation approach positive values [Figure~\ref{fig:hessians_random}(d)].
+Figure~\ref{fig:hessians_random}(c) shows that the ensemble means $\langle (H_{\alpha,\beta})_{ij}\rangle$ converge towards the expected value $\mathds{E}[(H_{\alpha,\beta})_{ij}]$ as the number of samples increases.
+We again observe that a relatively large number of random loss projections $S$ between $10^3$ and $10^4$ is required to keep the deviations of ensemble means from their corresponding expected values small.
+Because of the dominance of positive principal curvatures $\kappa_i^\theta$ in the original space, the corresponding ensemble means of principal curvatures (\ie, $\langle \kappa_{\pm}^{\alpha,\beta} \rangle$, $\langle \tilde{\kappa}_\pm^{\alpha,\beta}\rangle$) in the lower-dimensional representation approach positive values [Figure~\ref{fig:hessians_random}(d)].
 The distribution of $\kappa_\pm^{\alpha,\beta}$ indicates that the probability of observing a saddle in the lower-dimensional loss landscape is vanishingly small [Figure~\ref{fig:curvature_pdfs}(b)].
-In this second example both ways of averaging, before and after calculating the lower-dimensional principal curvatures, suggest that the saddle in the original space is a minimum in dimension-reduced space.
+In this second example, both ways of computing ensemble means, before and after calculating the lower-dimensional principal curvatures, mistakenly suggest that the saddle in the original space is a minimum in dimension-reduced space.

+To summarize, for both loss functions \eqref{eq:loss_symmetric} and \eqref{eq:loss_asymmetric}, the saddle point $\theta^*=(0,\dots,0,1)$ in the original loss function $L(\theta)$ is often misrepresented in lower-dimensional representations $L(\theta+\alpha \eta+\beta\delta)$ if random directions are used.
+Depending on (i) the employed curvature measure and (ii) the index of the underlying Hessian $H_\theta$ in the original space, the saddle $\theta^*=(0,\dots,0,1)$ often appears erroneously as either a minimum, maximum, or an almost flat region.

+If the critical point were a minimum or maximum (\ie, a critical point associated with a positive definite or negative definite Hessian $H_\theta$), it would be correctly represented in the corresponding expected random projection because the sign of its principal curvature $\bar{\kappa}^{\alpha,\beta}$, which is proportional to the sum of all eigenvalues $\kappa_i^\theta$ of the Hessian $H_{\theta}$ in the original loss space, would be equal to the sign of the principal curvatures $\kappa_i^\theta$.
+However, such points are scarce in high-dimensional loss spaces~\cite{DBLP:conf/nips/DauphinPGCGB14,baldi1989neural}.